transistorfet/molten/README.md

 ### Blocks
 A block is a collection of statements which return the result of the last expression in the block.
 They can be used in place of a single expression.
+They do not create their own local scope, at least at the moment, so variables defined inside blocks will appear in the parent scope (usually the function the block is in).
 ```
 let is_zero = if self.x <= 0 then {
     self.x = 0